kpunith8/Links-and-Tutorials/Docker-Intro.md

   $ docker rmi <image-name> # to remove the image, delete all dependent containers to remove an image

   $ docker pull <image-name> # To pull the docker image from the hub.docker.com

+  # maps mysql containers database to local systems /opt/data-dir so that we
+  # won't loose the data when an container/image is removed
+  $ docker run -v /opt/data-dir:/var/lib/mysql mysql

+  # Inspect container details, returns the details in JSON format
+  $ docker inspect <container-name

+  # Get the history of the image, details like size, created date etc, after an image was built using
+  # Dockerfile
+  $ docker history <image-name>
   ```